jorgego11/aiopslabs/docs/log-anomaly.md

      ![AIOps log anomaly training 11](./images/aiops-log-anomaly-training-11.png)

+*

+* **Log Anomaly Training will typically take around 30 minutes for this amount of data.
+This a good time to get lunch and come back in 30 minutes :-) **

+*

 * Once the training is complete, the AI Training tile displays the message: `Training complete`.
 At this point, AI models are created, with a specified data quality.